Rokiis1/roadmap/types_of_testing/static_testing.md

 **Explanation:**

-Various stakeholders take on specific roles and responsibilities to ensure the effectiveness of the review.
+Different stakeholders assume specific roles in the review process to ensure thorough evaluation and high-quality outcomes.

 <details>
     <summary>Overview:</summary>

 1. **Manager:**
-    - **Decides Scope:** Determines what documents or code will be reviewed.
+    - **Decides Scope:** Selects the work products (documents or code) to review.
-    - **Provides Resources:** Allocates necessary resources, including staff time and tools, to support the review process.
+    - **Provides Resources:** Allocates time, staff, and tools for reviews.
-    - **Supports Review:** Ensures that the review process aligns with organizational goals and provides the necessary support for its execution.
+    - **Supports the Process:** Ensures alignment with organizational goals.

 2. **Author:**
-    - **Creates Document:** Responsible for creating the document or code that is being reviewed.
-    - **Fixes Issues:** Addresses and resolves any defects or issues identified during the review.
+    - **Prepares Work Products:** Creates and revises documents or code before the review.
-    - **Provides Clarifications:** Offers explanations and clarifications about the document to the review team as needed.
+    - **Addresses Feedback:** Reviews and resolves identified defects and clarifies ambiguities.

-3. **Moderator:**
+3. **Moderator (Facilitator):**
-    - **Facilitates Meeting:** Leads the review meeting, ensuring it runs smoothly and stays on schedule.
+    - **Leads the Meeting:** Guides the review meeting, keeping the discussion focused and on time.
-    - **Mediates Discussions:** Manages discussions to keep them focused and productive.
+    - **Mediates Discussions:** Ensures all participants can express their views and that conversations stay constructive.
-    - **Maintains Environment:** Ensures a respectful and constructive review environment.

-4. **Scribe:** Records all details during the review meeting, including decisions and new anomalies found.
+4. **Scribe (Recorder):**
-    - **Records Details:** Takes detailed notes during the review meeting, including decisions made, action items, and any new anomalies found.
+    - **Documents Meeting Details:** Records decisions, action items, and any newly identified anomalies during the review meeting.
-    - **Documents Outcomes:** Ensures that all relevant information from the review is accurately documented and distributed to the team.

 5. **Reviewers:**
-    - **Conducts Review:** Examines the document or code to identify defects, issues, and areas for improvement.
+    - **Evaluates Work Products:** Independently examines the work product to identify defects, inconsistencies, and areas for improvement.
-    - **Provides Feedback:** Offers constructive feedback based on their expertise and perspective.
+    - **Provides Constructive Feedback:** Offers insights and suggestions based on their expertise.
-    - **Collaborates:** Works with other reviewers and the author to ensure a thorough and effective review.

 6. **Review Leader:**
-    - **Plans Review:** Organizes the review process, including selecting participants and scheduling the review meeting.
+    - **Plans and Coordinates:** Organizes the overall review process, selects appropriate participants, and schedules sessions.
-    - **Coordinates Activities:** Ensures that all review activities are carried out as planned.
-    - **Ensures Objectives:** Makes sure that the review objectives are met and that the process is completed efficiently.
+    - **Ensures Objectives and Exit Criteria:** Monitors that review goals are met according to the defined exit criteria.

 </details>